I Not Stupid: Reception

-I Not Stupid earned just S$46,000 during a limited sneak preview run, prompting Raintree Pictures to embark on a massive publicity campaign, including invitations for teachers to discuss the film.
+This film earned just S$46,000 during a limited sneak preview run, prompting Raintree Pictures to embark on a massive publicity campaign, including invitations for teachers to discuss the film.
 After showing for four months on 30 screens the film earned S$3.8 million, becoming the second-highest grossing Singaporean film after Money No Enough.
-Following its success in Singapore, I Not Stupid was released in Malaysia, Hong Kong, Taiwan and mainland China.
+Following its success in Singapore, the film was released in Malaysia, Hong Kong, Taiwan and China.
 The film also screened at the Pusan International Film Festival, Tokyo International Film Festival, the Jakarta International Film Festival and the 2005 Singapore Season cultural exhibition in London.
-Over 50,000 VCDs of I Not Stupid were sold and its sole distributor, VideoVan, declared it the "No. 1 selling VCD in Singapore".
+Over 50,000 VCDs of this film were sold and its sole distributor, VideoVan, declared it the "No. 1 selling VCD in Singapore".
 This claim was disputed by Alliance Entertainment, which said that 70,000 VCDs of Money No Enough were sold, but VideoVan called the comparison inaccurate, as Money No Enough was a mature title, rather than a new release.

-Awards that I Not Stupid won include Best Chinese Film at the Golden Bauhinia Awards and Best Chinese Humanitarian Film at the 2002 Taiwan Golden Torch Awards; the film was also nominated for Best Asian Film at the Hong Kong Film Awards, losing to My Sassy Girl.
+Awards that this film won include Best Chinese Film at the Golden Bauhinia Awards and Best Chinese Humanitarian Film at the 2002 Taiwan Golden Torch Awards; the film was also nominated for Best Asian Film at the Hong Kong Film Awards, losing to My Sassy Girl.
 Critics praised the film for its humour and uniqueness, noting that it touched a raw nerve among Singaporeans.
 For example, Sanjuro of LoveHKFilm.com wrote, "I Not Stupid covers a variety of serious subjects, but all the while maintains a light comedic touch.
 Jack Neo [makes this film] a clever, well-crafted social commentary and a damn good film to boot".
-Other reviewers described I Not Stupid as "one of the greatest cinematic feats I've had the pleasure of experiencing" and displaying a "simple and yet excellent execution".
+Other reviewers described this film as "one of the greatest cinematic feats I've had the pleasure of experiencing" and displaying a "simple and yet excellent execution".
 In contrast, FilmAsia reviewer Soh Yun-Huei, found it "most shocking...that the Singapore censors actually allowed this film through in the first place".

-Despite its political satire, the film received a positive response from the government of Singapore.
-Goh Chok Tong, the second Prime Minister of Singapore, commended Jack Neo's creative talent during his National Day Rally speech on 18 August 2002.
-In 2004, Neo was the first local film-maker to receive a National Day Award, and on 21 October 2005, he and Dick Lee became the first pop culture artists to receive the Cultural Medallion, Singapore's highest arts award.
+Despite its political satire, the film received a positive response from the Singapore Government, as the then second Prime Minister of Singapore, Goh Chok Tong commended Neo's creative talent during his National Day Rally speech on 18 August 2002.
+In 2004, Neo was the first local filmmaker to receive a National Day Award, and on 21 October 2005, he and Dick Lee became the first pop culture artists to receive the Cultural Medallion, Singapore's highest arts award.
 The movie sparked public discussion and parliamentary debate about the negative effects of streaming.
 In 2004, the Ministry of Education decided to merge the EM1 and EM2 streams, and the EM3 stream was scrapped in 2008.